Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 Postgres/Django on render.com.

 The front end is decoupled from backend so that we can change the technology of the front end as we see fit.
+It is the embellishment part but having a range of functionality for the user is important as they must be able to select whaht they want to do with options.

 ### Data